GENI-NSF/geni-tools/README-omni.txt

 aggregate should attempt to satisfy all unbound requests.

 Options:
- - `--sliver-urn` or `-u` option: each specifies a sliver URN to provision.
+ - `--sliver-urn` or `-u` option: each specifies a sliver URN to update.
 If specified, only the listed slivers will be updated.
 Otherwise, all slivers in the slice will be updated.
  - `--best-effort`: If supplied, slivers that can be updated, will be; some slivers may not be updated, in which case check the geni_error return for that sliver.